 - Outlook Calendar Events.
-Rather than leave it up to employees to remember all the on-site benefits we provide, we send out calendar invitations for several of them so they show up right on their Outlook calendar.
+Rather than leave it up to employees to remember all the on-site benefits we provide, we send out calendar invitations for events like 401K consultations, Q&As, financial workshops and others so they show up right on their Outlook calendar.
 This is an easy way to ensure they see friendly reminders of the benefits at their disposal.

 - Break Room Bulletin Boards.
 This is a great place to promote upcoming company events or post informational materials I receive from any of our benefits providers.
 It gives employees something to read while they wait for their food to warm in the microwave and even sparks conversation about benefits between employees.

 - On-Site Events.
 Our annual health fair is a popular event each summer.
 Over the years, we’ve invited employees and their families to visit vendors and take advantage of great services like a CPR class, teeth whitening, DNA allergy testing, vision screening, chair massages, blood drives and lots more.
 Once an all-day event, we’ve recently reformatted our health fair into a health month to better fit a hybrid (in-office/at-home) work model.

 For our most recent health fair, we invited vendors that work hand-in-hand with our benefits to come onsite each week in August.
 Events are a great opportunity for benefits education.
 Plus, they can infuse a bit of fun into the process.
 For example, our annual 5k that we hold each fall is a big hit with our employees AND since our providers sponsor a goodie bag for participants, it’s also a great chance to educate about wellness initiatives/benefits.